ayeshaa63/c10-lmnh-plants-project/schema/README.md

 #### How to use

+First install:
+`brew install sqlcmd`

+Then run the command:
-Run the command `bash connect.sh schema.sql`
+`bash connect.sh schema.sql`